 A trekkers’ paradise.

-The wild southern Drakensberg mountains in South Africa turns over a scenery that is beautiful and fascinating.
+The wild Drakensberg mountains in South Africa turns over a scenery that is beautiful and fascinating.
 A sublime composition of rough peaks, deep forests, waterfalls, and rivers make this prehistoric mountain range of 620 square miles feel like an ultimate adventure destination.

 The name ‘Drakensberg’ refers to the Afrikaans (old Dutch) translation of ‘dragons mountain’.
 In Zulu, its name is ‘uKhahlamba’ or Barrier of Spears.

 Other than enjoying the scenery when you drive past the Drakensberg mountains, there are plenty of hiking opportunities and lovely camping placing (read below at “Where to stay?”).
 The scenic drive to Sani Pass (9,430 ft), the highest point in South Africa (with the highest pub), is the most unforgettable one.
 The Drakensberg mountains have a lot to offer.
 Tip: Injisuthi (in the central Drakensberg mountains) is a great place for complete wilderness hikes, whilst Champagne Valley is also beautiful, but more touristy.

 Here are four recommended things to do in the southern Drakensberg mountains: